leits/MeetingBar/README.md

 * Service for ad-hoc meetings (default: Meet)
 * Use Chrome for Meet meetings (default: No)
-* Show event details in event submenu (default: No)
+* Show event details in event submenu (default: Yes)

 ## Credits